PraavinyaJ/clinvar-variant-classification/README.md

 ## How to Run

-### 1. Install dependencies

-pip install -r requirements.txt
+1. Install dependencies- pip install -r requirements.txt

-### 2. Download dataset

-Download `clinvar_conflicting.csv` from Kaggle and place it in the project root.
+2. Download dataset -Download `clinvar_conflicting.csv` from Kaggle and place it in the project root.

-### 3. Run the notebook
+3. Run the notebook- jupyter notebook clinvar_variant_classification.ipynb
-jupyter notebook clinvar_variant_classification.ipynb

 ## Future work